Skip to main content

 Atom & Iota Series book covers on blue background

 I am in such awe of the time and dedication that authors take to produce engaging and informative children's books.
 Ryan and Selena Frederick are parents and writers who have created the brilliant Atom & Iota series and it's an outstanding collection of books that desires to introduce children to the "wonder of God—through story."
-If you have the opportunity to read these books to your little ones or to pass them along, it's the best way to learn about science and God at the same time.
+If you have the opportunity to read these books to your little ones or to pass them along, it's a wonderful way to learn about science and God at the same time.

 Book Synopsis